St. Lawrence species

 Females reach sexual maturity around age 11.

 Fertilization is internal.
 Males use their erectile hooks to transfer sperm.
-Smooth skates reproduce all year round, with females laying 40 to 100 eggs a year.
-They look like long brown capsules with pointed horns at the corners and are about 5.5 cm long and 4 cm wide.
+Smooth skates reproduce all year round, with females laying 40 to 100 eggs per year.
+The eggs look like long brown capsules with pointed horns at the corners and are about 5.5 cm long and 4 cm wide.

-The smooth skate favors clay and muddy bottoms and temperatures of 3 °C to 10 °C.
+The smooth skate favours clay and muddy sea bottoms and temperatures of 3 to 10 °C.

 PREYS: